New construction of P. van der Sterr pumping station

 Who do we work with?

-Contractor Beentjes Grond- Weg- en Waterbouw from Uitgeest is building the pumping station on behalf of the district water board.
+Contractor Beentjes Grond- Weg en Waterbouw from Uitgeest is building the pumping station on behalf of the water board.

-With Landschap Noord-Holland, owner of the adjacent nature reserve, it has been agreed that a kingfisher wall will be placed in the area.
-Agreements have been made with Archeologie Westfriesland regarding the preservation of the foundation of the old Waard mill on the site.
+An agreement has been reached with Landschap Noord-Holland, owner of the adjacent nature reserve, to install a kingfisher wall in the area.
+Agreements have been made with archaeology regarding the conservation of the foundations of the old Waardmolen mill on the site.

 Want to know more?